Are you a first-time dog owner and curious about your dog activities in the chilling weather of Canada?

 Dogs need to be exercised to burn their excess energy, failing in which can cause behavioural problems in your dogs.
 If your dog is not getting enough exercise or other activities, it may develop aggressive and destructive behaviour, as well as, some severe health issues such as arthritis, skin problems, breathing problems, and obesity, etc.

 For indoor exercise and activities, you can play hide and seek, tug-of-war, chase bubbles, and food toys, etc.

 Check out this Dog Chase Bubbles on Amazon

 Make sure you already have specific gear and products to keep your dog warm either indoors or outdoors.
 Being a Canadian, you may already have an idea about your city’s weather and in cities like Edmonton, Sudbury, and Quebec City, the weather is dangerously cold.

 Image credit: cogdogblog via Flickr

-Some of the most important products you should consider for your dog’s safety are bed warmers, boots, socks, blanket, sweater, raincoat, and dog coats in Canada.
+Some of the most important items you should consider for your dog’s safety are bed warmers, boots, socks, blankets, sweaters, raincoats, and dog coats in Canada.

 Don’t let them too close to the heater or fireplace

 Everyone loves heat during cold weather and so are your dogs.
-They may try to get closer to the heater or fireplace which may be very dangerous.
+They may try to get closer to the heater or fireplace which is very dangerous.
 So, keep an eye on your dogs and make sure they are not too close to them.

 Keep them warm during walks